Encoding classical data into the squeezing of noisy-states for plasmonic communication

+We propose to encode classical data into discrete {\it squeezing} values—for example, $r_0=0$ for a 0-bit, $r_1=0.15$ for a 1-bit, $r_2=0.30$ for a 2-dit, and so on.
+Such encoding can be performed electrically and within very short time sequences~\footnote{In principle in picosecond sequences, limited by the control solid-state device.} in integrated circuits using Fano resonances~\cite{gunay2023demand} and the Stark effect.
+Moreover, since squeezing-based encoding can in principle be implemented independently across different spectral bands, there is no fundamental obstacle to multi-wavelength quantum data transfer using this method.
+In Ref.~\cite{tasginSqueezingMultiplexed}, we propose an electrically tunable, multi-frequency squeezing-based platform for such applications.

+Although we focus here on squeezing-degree encoding—owing to the analytical convenience of Gaussian states—encoding classical data into $g^{(2)}(0)$ values holds the {\it potential for a transformative shift}, as experiments and simple analytical treatments show that $g^{(2)}(0)$ remains invariant during SPP propagation~\cite{PS_g2_encoding}.
+Moreover, while we consider optical SPPs, this approach becomes even more compelling in the THz regime, for example in graphene or carbon nanotube (CNT) platforms~\cite{ukhtary2020surface}, where \textit{free} thermal photons naturally exist at room temperature~\cite{riedinger2018remote,abdi2015entangling,balram2017acousto,zhao2023electro,huang2023photonic}~\cite{PS_room_T_operation}.
+In such systems, the background noise can be harnessed as a resource, potentially enabling data transfer rates exceeding those of conventional electronic approaches~\cite{PS_THz_advantange}.

-In this work, we propose to transfer classical data by encoding it into quantum noise features.
-We present a simple and effective technique that allows the detection of data encoded in squeezing with only a few measurements ---even after substantial propagation loss.
-The key idea is to deliberately prepare the single-mode~(SM) system in a highly noisy thermal state (with mean photon number $\bar{n}_{\rm p}=10,000$) before applying single-mode squeezing~(SMS).
-Such a noisy optical state can be generated using amplitude/phase modulation devices or parametric amplifiers~\cite{ScullyZubairyBook,gerry2023introductory}.
-An SPP, excited by nonclassical light~\cite{huck2009demonstration,di2012quantum}, propagates from $x=0$ to $x=10L_0$ along a metal nanowire.
-As illustrated in Fig.1, the SPP is then split at a plasmonic 50:50 beam splitter~(BS)~\cite{han2010wideband}.
-The quadrature correlations between the BS outputs are subsequently measured~\footnote{As integrated plasmonic correlation detectors are currently lacking, this measurement can be implemented by coupling each output port to conventional optical detection systems.}.
+Here, we present a simple and effective method for detecting squeezing-encoded data with only a few measurements, even after substantial propagation loss.
+The key idea is to encode information into nonclassicality and to deliberately prepare the single-mode (SM) system in a highly noisy Gaussian state (with mean photon number $\bar{n}_{\rm p}=10{,}000$) \textit{prior} to applying single-mode squeezing (SMS).
+Specifically, the squeezing operation is performed on this \textit{intentionally} noisy state, which is then transmitted through a channel that introduces additional noise.

+While squeezed vacuum and squeezed-noisy SPP states exhibit similar detection rates \textit{before} entering the channel, the squeezed-noisy state is significantly more robust to propagation noise in Eq.~(\ref{BS}).
+This robustness arises from its large photon-number background and correspondingly {\it enhanced off-diagonal} covariance elements.
+When squeezing is applied to an initially noisy Gaussian state, the preparation noise {\it co-amplifies} with the inter-mode covariance, leaving the normalized correlation signal largely unaffected as the noise increases.
+After transmission, this enhanced covariance becomes more resilient to the added (constant) channel noise, enabling the squeezed-noisy state to maintain a signal-to-noise ratio (SNR) orders of magnitude higher than that of the squeezed vacuum state~\footnote{See Ref.~\cite{gundogan2025enhanced,huang2023photonic} for details of the technique studied in the context of quantum imaging and work extraction.} \cite{PS_numner_of_photons}.